Persecution of Christians in the Roman Empire: Religion in Roman society

 MacMullen says the most significant factor in determining whether one received 'tolerance' or 'intolerance' from Roman religion was if that religion honored one's god "according to ancestral custom".
 Christians were thought of badly for abandoning their ancestral roots in Judaism.
-However, how a religion practiced was also a factor.
+However, how religion was practised was also a factor.
 Roman officials had become suspicious of the worshippers of Dionysus and their practice of Bacchanalia as far back as 186 BC because it "took place at night".
 Private divination, astrology, and 'Chaldean practices' were magics associated with night worship, and as such, had carried the threat of banishment and execution since the early imperial period.
 Archaeologist Luke Lavan explains that is because night worship was private and secret and associated with treason and secret plots against the emperor.
 Bacchic associations were dissolved, leaders were arrested and executed, women were forbidden to hold important positions in the cult, no Roman citizen could be a priest, and strict control of the cult was thereafter established.

 This became the pattern for the Roman state's response to whatever was seen as a religious threat.
 In the first century of the common era, there were "periodic expulsions of astrologers, philosophers and even teachers of rhetoric... as well as Jews and...the cult of Isis".
 Druids also received the same treatment, as did Christians.

-Reasons, causes and contributing factors
+Reasons, causes, and contributing factors

 Reasons

-A. N. Sherwin-White records that serious discussion of the reasons for Roman persecution of Christians began in 1890, when it produced "20 years of controversy" and three main opinions: first, there was the theory held by most French and Belgian scholars that "there was a general enactment, precisely formulated and valid for the whole empire, which forbade the practice of the Christian religion.
+A. N. Sherwin-White records that serious discussion of the reasons for Roman persecution of Christians began in 1890 when it produced "20 years of controversy" and three main opinions: first, there was the theory held by most French and Belgian scholars that "there was a general enactment, precisely formulated and valid for the whole empire, which forbade the practice of the Christian religion.
 The origin of this is most commonly attributed to Nero, but sometimes to Domitian".
 This has evolved into a 'common law' theory which gives great weight to Tertullian's description of prosecution resulting from the 'accusation of the Name', as being Nero's plan.
 Nero had an older resolution forbidding the introduction of new religions, but the application to Christians is seen as coming from the much older Republican principle that it was a capital offense to introduce a new superstition without the authorization of the Roman state.
-Sherwin-White adds that this theory might explain persecution at Rome, but it fails to explain it in the provinces.
+Sherwin-White adds that this theory might explain persecution in Rome, but it fails to explain it in the provinces.
 For that, a second theory is needed.